Skip to Content

 JUÁREZ, Chihuahua (KVIA) -- A Mexican federal judge ordered the immediate release over the weekend of José Luis A.C., the former owner of the infamous "Crematorio Plenitud," where approximately 386 bodies were found in Juárez last year.

-ABC-7 reported last June that Mexican local, state, and federal authorities discovered these 386 bodies, and that proper funeral services had not been provided to the families who had paid for services at the 'Plenitud' crematorium.
+ABC-7 reported last June that local, state, and federal authorities in Mexico discovered the 386 bodies and that proper funeral services had not been provided to the families who had paid for services at the 'Plenitud' crematorium.

-The Chihuahua Attorney General's Office (FGE Chihuahua) held a press conference over the weekend in which Chihuahua Attorney General César Jáuregui Moreno demanded an immediate review of the injunction after the owner, José Luis A.C., was released from state custody in Juárez.
+The Chihuahua Attorney General's Office (FGE Chihuahua) held a press conference over the weekend, during which Chihuahua Attorney General César Jáuregui Moreno demanded an immediate review of the injunction after the owner, José Luis A.C., was released from state custody in Juárez.

-ABC-7 spoke today with a representative of the group of victims' family members after the decision was made last Friday.
+ABC-7 spoke today with a representative of the group of victims' family members and with the spokeswoman for the 'Colectivo Justicia para nuestros dedudos,' Dora Elena Delgado, after the decision was made last Friday.

 Article Topic Follows: On the Border